biyadav/AdhyayanAdyapan/Kafka.md

                 And below is our observation for those issues.

                 Issue 1:
-                                Account has observed lag for a particular topic.
+                                WE have observed lag for a particular topic.

 	                Cause : We found out the topic has a no consumer group.
 So every new instance is creating an anonymous group And old anonymous groups are idle and we have observed a lag.